-- 10. Parent Training Training provided parents to support the care and education of their child(ren). - 11.
-Related service Transportation, corrective and supportive services (i.e., speech, physical and occupational therapy, recreating, social work, counseling, medical services). - 12.
+- 10. Related service -Transportation, corrective and supportive services, i.e., speech, physical and occupational therapy, recreating, social work, counseling, medical services, etc. - 11.
 Screening A quick and basic appraisal of how the child is doing.
-The screening helps to determine service needs and can be done by most people who work with children from birth to age three. - 13.
-Served A term utilized in determining the level of services provided by a tribe that includes direct related service activities for an established disability.
-'Served' should be determined by actual one to one contact with a child or family. - 14.
+The screening helps to determine service needs and can be done by most people who work with children from birth to age three. - 12.
+Served A term utilized in determining the level of services provided by a tribe that includes direct related service activities, and/or identification and intervention through screening, assessing through local child find efforts.
+'Served' should be determined by actual one to one contact with a child or family. - 13.
 State Lead Agency The agency identified by each state that is responsible for providing Early Intervention and Identification services for all children within the state.
-(IDEA, Part C) - 15.
+(IDEA, Part C) - 14.
 Transition at age The IFSP or IEP should address the transition of a child from early intervention services to preschool, preschool to kindergarten or to other services.
 The focus of transition planning focuses on parent training support, and procedures to prepare the child and family for changes in services delivery, including steps to help the child and family adjust and function in the new setting.